 She added that dental hygiene is a very competitive program to be accepted into, and that the program is a full-time two year program (including clinical and dental-related courses.)
 In total, the program took her four years to complete the prerequisite courses and the two-year dental hygiene program.
 Additionally, she found her studies to be a part of a very challenging program with one of the most difficult aspects being time management with coursework and studying.

 While after completion of the program, some then choose to further pursue a Bachelor’s or Master’s Degree in the field, ultimately a state-specific license is required to practice.
-To obtain this licensure, requirements vary from state to state, however, most require the completion of an accredited program and a written and practical exam.
+To obtain this license, requirements vary from state to state, however, most require the completion of an accredited program and a written and practical exam.

 “To obtain accreditation, I was required to take two written state board exams, and one clinical state board exam,” Alburger said.

 After a license is obtained, Oral Hygienist are considered registered, and the acronym “R.D.H.” can be added after their name to signify their ability to readily practice.
+Learn about other careers achievable in two years or less!

 “Having your Bachelor’s Degree allows you to go into dental sales, research or even teaching in a clinical setting,” Alburger said.
 “But to teach courses in a dental hygiene school, you are required to have a Master’s Degree.”